Qhaleed/Qhaleed/README.md

 # 💫 About Me

-I'm currently working on **adzu-chat**.
+I'm currently developing adzu-chat and I'm passionate about creating impactful, community-driven open-source projects.

+My current focus is on building fast, modern applications using:

+* **Python:** For its versatility and elegant solutions.
+* **Rust:** For its raw power and performance.
+* **JavaScript:** For its boundless agility and web capabilities.

-I'm looking for collaborators to create community-driven open-source projects.
+I'm looking for collaborators who are as excited about building the future as I am.
+Let's connect and create something amazing together! ✨

-I’m learning more about building fast, modern applications using **Python**, **Rust**, and **JavaScript**.
-Let’s connect and create something amazing! 🚀
+**Are you:**

+* A developer passionate about open-source?
+* Interested in building high-performance applications?
+* Excited to collaborate and learn?

+If so, let's connect! 🤝

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/ReslyKadiri) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/@qr_quode) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/@HahaMahir)